 The basic major chords C, A, G, E and D

-The following basic chords have already been described on tons of websites.
-But only if you understand the chords you will be able to easily modify a chord or change the chord type.
-You will soon be be able to construct any imaginable chord by yourself without having to memorize countless chords.
+The following basic chords have already been described on countless websites.
+But only if you truly understand them will you be able to modify chords easily or change the chord type.
+Soon you'll be able to construct any chord on your own without having to memorize countless chords.

-A major chord contains only 3 different tones: Root (1), major third (3) and fifth (5).
+A major chord contains three different notes: root (1), major third (3), and fifth (5).

-These tones can be randomly arranged on the guitars fretboard and some tones may occur more than ones.
-In most cases the lowest sounding tone shound (but not always have to) be the Root (except when you are playing with a bass player).
+These notes can be arranged in any order on the guitar's fretboard, and some may occur more than once.
+In most cases the lowest-sounding note should be the root (except when playing with a bass player), but it doesn't always have to be.

-The following 5 major chords are the fundament for everything that is going to come.
+The following five major chords are the foundation for what follows.
 They fall into two categories:

-- the first two chords (C and G major) start in the base form (1 3 5).
-Then some tones are repeated.
+- The first two chords (C and G major) start in root position (1 3 5).
+Then some notes repeat.

-It's much more important to know the intervals of a chord than the names of the tones (you know them? great!
+It's much more important to know a chord's intervals than the note names (you know them?
+Great!
 That's also helpful).

 C major and G major: root - third - fifth ...